-Туре Undergraduate Graduate
+Type Undergraduate Graduate

 Unpaid 3990 6990

 Paid 3991 6991

 Eg. MGMT XXXX

-One credit = 75 hours OR Three credits registered in the same term = 200 hours
+\One credit = 75 hours OR Three credits registered in the same term = 200 hours May be repeated for more than one credit (For up to 12 credits for undergraduates & up to 3 credits for graduates)

 International students are encouraged to participate in cooperative education or internships.
 During their first year at Hawai'i Pacific University, international students must strive to develop proficient English verbal and written skills and are encouraged to learn about American social and business customs.
 International students have several specific eligibility requirements to qualify for participation in cooperative education or internships.
-They must have been in F-1 status for nine months or have been enrolled for two full semesters; be in a degree program (English Foundation Program students are not eligible); must have completed 12 credits numbered 1000 or higher and have passed Writing 1100; and must maintain a 2.0 GPA for co-ops, 2.7 for undergraduate internships and 3.0 for graduate internships.
+They must have been in F-1 status for nine months or have been enrolled for two full semesters; be in a degree program (English Language Program students are not eligible); must have completed 12 credits numbered 1000 or higher and have passed Writing 1100; and must maintain a 2.0 GPA for co-ops, 2.7 for undergraduate internships and 3.0 for graduate co-ops or internships.
 In addition, international students must have enough room on their degree plan for the co-op or internship credit to be awarded.
-The international student advisors and career counselors work together to ensure that international students find appropriate co-ops and internships and meet all legal requirements for work as defined by the U.S. Immigration and Naturalization Service.
+The international student advisors and career counselors work together to ensure that international students find appropriate co-ops and internships and meet all legal requirements for work as defined by the U.S. Customs and Immigration Services (USCIS).